 Gear up for one of our most independent programs.
 Become an experienced backpacker by planning your meals, housing, and travel arrangements, and trekking across the diverse Peruvian terrains.
-Explore cascading waterfalls and small mountain towns, and meet locals who will help you get to your next destination, whether it’s a desert island or the mysterious Nazca Lines.
-Embark on a three-day trek into the Andes, explore Machu Picchu, sleep under the stars, and gear up for the unknown.
+Explore cascading waterfalls and small mountain towns, and meet locals who will help you get to your next destination.
+Embark on two treks to discover the Andes, explore Machu Picchu, sleep under the stars, and gear up for the unknown.
 These three weeks will make you a more mature and experienced backpacker, and prepare you for future travels for years to come.

 *This is an Alumni-Only program for students between the ages of 16-18 who have successfully completed a previous Rustic Pathways program*

-Welcome to Cusco.
-Upon arrival, figure out where the group will spend the night and then go out and explore the city.
+Upon arrival in Cusco, figure out where the group will spend the night and then go out and explore the city.
 The historic Incan capital of Cusco will be a great opportunity to experience the rhythm, tastes and sounds of Peru’s cultural mecca.
 The group will explore the cobblestone streets, bohemian neighborhoods, looming cathedrals, and ancient Incan ruins.
-Today the group will also divide tasks and venture out in preparation for a three-day trek deep into the Andes.
+Today the group will also divide tasks and venture out in preparation for a three-day trek deep into the Cordillera Urubamba.